The GSC Travel Grant is closed due to university travel restrictions of COVID-19.

-Tier 1: 10 awards of $250 each (per quarter)
+Tier 1: 10 grants of $250 each (per quarter)

-Tier 2: 3 awards of $500 each (per quarter)
+Tier 2: 3 grants of $500 each (per quarter)

-Tier 3: 1 award of $1000 (per quarter)
+Tier 3: 1 grant of $1000 (per quarter)

-Tier 4: 2 awards of $2000 each (1 per semester)
+Tier 4: 1 grant of $2000 (per semester)

-All students who accept the award must provide an account number within one week of their acceptance notification or the award will be forfeited allotted to another recipient.
+All students who accept the grant must provide an account number within one week of their acceptance notification or the grant will be forfeited allotted to another recipient.
 Students must save receipts and provide necessary documentation to their home department after travel has completed for the funds to be provided.
 Please note that no alcohol expenses will be reimbursed.
 It is up to each student to work with their home department to receive the funds once they have been transferred.

 Any graduate student enrolled in a Master’s or PhD granting program is eligible.
 There is no preference given for type of degree or program of the applicant.
 These factors are not considered in the scoring process.

-- Applicants must apply for the Travel Award based on the conference date.
+- Applicants must apply for the Travel Grant based on the conference date.
 No exceptions will be made.
 Applications that are submitted during the incorrect quarter will not be considered.
 See below for award cycle.